-Fujifilm Holdings shares hit daily limit high on China coronavirus drug trial boost
+Fujifilm shares jump 15% on China coronavirus drug trial boost

 First developed by Fujifilm Toyama Chemical Co Ltd, the drug has been approved for manufacturing in China by Zhejiang Hisun Pharmaceutical Co Ltd (600267.SS) for use against new or recurring influenza in adults, the Chinese drugmaker said in a filing last month.

+In 2016, the Japanese government supplied Favipiravir as an emergency aid to counter the Ebola virus outbreak in Guinea.

-Reporting by Tomo Uetake in Sydney and Roxanne Liu in Beijing; Writing by Elaine Lies in Tokyo; Editing by Tom Hogue and Kenneth Maxwell
+Reporting by Tomo Uetake in Sydney, Roxanne Liu in Beijing and Makiko Yamazaki in Tokyo; Writing by Elaine Lies in Tokyo; Editing by Tom Hogue and Kenneth Maxwell